Myyyra/StashHunters/README.md

 * [ReactNative](https://reactnative.dev/)
 * [Firebase](https://firebase.google.com)

-For further information about the technologies and libraries used in this project, please refer to the [StashHunters wiki](https://github.com/Myyyra/StashHunters/wiki).
+For further information about developing the game and the technologies and libraries used in this project, please refer to the [StashHunters wiki](https://github.com/Myyyra/StashHunters/wiki).

 <!-- ROADMAP -->
 ## Roadmap

 We have established a development plan starting with a minimum viable product (MVP) and building up from there.
 You will find a list of features included in each version of the game in our wiki: https://github.com/Myyyra/StashHunters/wiki/Roadmap
+</br></br>
+Current published version of StashHunters is **Release 1.0**.
 </br></br>
 We would love to hear your ideas and feature preferences for further developing the game, so don't hesitate to be in touch if you have any feedback about the game.